glowkeeper/Enervator/docs/paper/enervator.md

 ![Figure 16: MetaMask showing the 32.01 EOR](images/enerchangerEORAccount.png)

-Finally, Figure 17 shows that transfer on the Rinkeby blockchain explorer service, Etherscan (it is the first transfer displayed) [^701].
+Finally, Figure 17 shows that transfer on the Rinkeby blockchain explorer service, Etherscan (it is the first transfer displayed)[^16].

 ![Figure 17: Etherscan showing the 32.01 EOR transfer](images/enerchangerEtherscan.png)